lightning-bot/docs/reference/moderation.md

 `.inf edit 5 User was spamming stickers and emojis`

 ### Transferring infractions to a user's new account

-Solves use cases where a member has made a new account and joined the server with their new account.

-This will transfer the old user's infractions to their new account.

 ```
 .inf transfer @OldUser#0010 @NewUser#5005